intel-mpx/intel-mpx.github.io/pages/performance.md

 <img class="t20" width="100%" src="{{ site.urlimg }}parsec_var_input_perf.jpg"  alt="Varying inputs - performance (Parsec)">
 <img class="t20" width="100%" src="{{ site.urlimg }}spec_var_input_perf.jpg"    alt="Varying inputs - performance (SPEC)">

-Generally, working set size has very little impact on performance overhead of any of the considered approaches, although there are some peculiar cases.
+Generally, the input size has very little impact on performance overhead of any of the considered approaches, although there are some peculiar cases.

 **Observation 1**: As mentioned in [Cache utilization](/performance/#cache-utilization), the overhead in `word_count` is partially masked by the high number of cache misses.
 Since "small" input causes less cache misses, the masking effect is smaller and the overall overhead gets higher.
-Same goes for `libquantum`.
+The same goes for `libquantum`.

-**Observation 2**: In the native version of `matrix_multiply` IPC gets higher when the input growth, but in GCC-MPX version it stays roughly the same.
-It means that protection creates additional data dependencies that are partially blocking instruction-level parallelism (ILP).
-Correspondingly, the overhead growth.
+**Observation 2**: In the native version of `matrix_multiply`, IPC gets higher with the input growth, but in the GCC-MPX version it stays roughly the same.
+It means that GCC-MPX creates additional data dependencies that are partially blocking instruction-level parallelism (ILP).
+Correspondingly, the overhead grows.

-**Observation 3**: MPX-ICC version of `canneal` has higher overhead with medium input than with the two others, which can be explained by cache locality.
-In native version both small and medium inputs have very small percentage of LLC misses (0.08% and 3.67%, correspondingly) and only large input reaches the cache size (41,3% misses).
-The MPX version, on the contrary, has higher difference between small and medium inputs (39% and 68% LLC misses) than between medium and large (grows from 68% to 75%).
-Therefore, the relative overhead has a bump in the middle.
+**Observation 3**: The MPX-ICC version of `canneal` has higher overhead with medium input than with the two others, which is explained by cache locality.
+In the native version both small and medium inputs have very small percentage of LLC misses (0.08% and 3.67% correspondingly) and only the large input starts overflowing the cache (41.3% misses).
+The MPX-ICC version, on the contrary, has higher difference between small and medium inputs (39% and 68% LLC misses) than between medium and large (68% and 75%).
+Therefore, the performance overhead line has a bump on the medium input.

 ### Memory consumption